We commercially bind current issues of:

 Documents that circulate more than 4 times with covers in poor condition, but text-block OK (Conservation Lab advises)

-- Titles that need binding, but cannot be done in-house
+- Titles that need binding, but cannot be done in-house.
+These include all titles that have circulated 5 or more times.

 - Selected titles of anticipated historical significance (e.g. Watergate hearings)